DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/2-background/related_work.typ

 AIM is an example of a centralized #acr("V2I") system and it has a variety of variants.
 Many works seek to optimize the scheduling beyond the simple first-come-first-served approach.
 As noted by Karthikeyan #etal @aim_rl, improvements have been attempted by using global optimization or heuristics to minimize overall delay or to prioritize certain traffic stream.
 Themselves use a #acr("RL") approach, where deep RL is applied to the controller so it can learn an optimal policy for ordering vehicles through intersections, rather than using fixed rules.

 Alternate research has explored decentralized approaches to intersection management, where vehicles communicate with each other to negotiate their paths.
-This approach is often referred to as #acr("V2V") communication.
-Virtual Traffic Lights (VTL) is a system where vehicles approaching an intersection use V2V communication to dynamically decide who has right-of-way without any physical traffic lights being present.
+This approach is often referred to as #acr("V2V") communication. #acr("VTL") is a system where vehicles approaching an intersection use V2V communication to dynamically decide who has right-of-way without any physical traffic lights being present.
 Typically in the VTL protocol, the vehicles themselves find a passing order by electing a leader or agreeing on a passing order.
 Research has shown this approach improve the effectiveness of intersections @vtl.

 Beyond these hitherto theoretical systems, researches at specific companies are starting their own real-world implementation of these technologies.
 Modern V2X communication standards allow vehicle to transmit their own state and receive infrastructure signals in real time.
 This allows for both vehicles and the infrastructure to react to each other.
 For instance, if many vehicles are approaching an intersection, the infrastructure can send a signal to all vehicles to slow down and wait for a green light or even change the light to green earlier to let the mass of vehicles through.
 Concretely, a proof-of-concept system @aim_proof that optimized traffic light timing, lane usage, and AV acceleration yielded increased throughput and reduced fuel consumption.

 In summary, intersection management and path-planning need to go hand-in-hand for AVs to achieve their full potential.
 This work presents a method that helps both areas.
-The following chapter will present said work done in this thesis, presenting a method that will help AVs improve their own intersection path-planning abilities.
+The following section will present said work done in this thesis, presenting a method that will help AVs improve their own intersection path-planning abilities.